Posted on 05 Oct 2012 17:11

 Escoffier also organized restaurant menus and the kitchen, inventing the famous kitchen bridage, which was probably inspired by his time in the army.
 He worked for Cesar Ritz, the famous hotelier and the founder of the Carleton hotels in London and th Ritz in Paris.
 Perhaps most importantly, Escoffier helped tremendously to elevate cooking as a profession, by showing great concern for his fellow chefs, sending out many ambassadors to French cooking all over the world, and becoming the first true celebrity chef himself.
 Many people probably think that the celebrity chef was borne of Julia child; and there is no doubt that she was instrumental in popularizing chefs, but much is owed to Escoffier for the respect that chefs are given today, and the ability of a chef to become a recognized and celebrated person.
 He helped tremendously to elevate cooking as a profession.

 There are a couple of books that are considered the bibles of haute cuisine, often used as texts and references in culinary schools and considered must-haves for any chef.
 One is Larousse Gastronomique, first published in 1938 but since updated and republished many times.
 This book is basically an encyclopedia of French cooking, with cooking techniques, ingredients, recipes, equipment, histories of food, and biographies of famous French chefs.
 Julia child once wrote that if she could only have on reference, Larousse Gastronomique would be it.
+If you are a culinary school student and you want to be worth your salt, you may want to pick up a copy, even if it is not a required part of your curriculum.

 The other bible was written by our friend Auguste Escoffier, with several collaborators, who published it in 1903.
 Escoffier is often given credit for single-handedly codifying French cuisine in this work, but he is only one of many who added to the tradition, starting with the aformentioned Varenne in the 1600's.
 Still, his book became the universal reference for French technique and cuisine for generations of chefs.
 It was first published in English as The Complete Guide to the Art of Modern Cookery.
 Although it contains many recipes, it is more of a guide to French cooking than a book of recipes.
 The recipes are given in narrative form.